40-Day CryoForge Challenge: Days 31–40 – The Long Game

 Long-Term (Beyond):

-• Keep CryoForge as my metabolic foundation
+• Keep CryoForge as my nervous system foundation

 • Age well without obsessing